protoconal/xmrig-cuda-linux-builds/README.md

 Will it work?
 Who knows!
 I'm barely qualified to set this up.

-Check the releases for the latest *manually uploaded*; you can grab them from the artifacts in the jobs.
+Check the releases for the latest ones, automatically built and uploaded (trusting the fine folks at Jimver and softprops); or checkout the workflow runs and grab them from the job artifacts.

 ----
 # xmrig-cuda